 What kind of Dividend Payouts Can You Expect?

-- There are 2800 companies paying a dividend
+- 2800 companies are paying a dividend.

-- Less than 0.5% pay-out a dividend of more that 10%
+- Less than 0.5% payout a dividend of more than 10%

 - 25% of the companies pay out a dividend yield of between 5% and 10%

 - Less than 1% of companies pay a dividend of less than 1%